danmacklin/erlang_cep/README.md

 The results of a row function must be a list.
 The order of the list is important as it dictates how the data is stored within the window results.
 Row Functions, searches and joins must respect this order.

-When using joins, the code can be simplified by using the Join object.
+When using joins, the javascript code can be simplified by using the Join object.

 Create a join object passing the joins parameter and optionally the name of the join feed / window if you want to restrict the join.

 var j = new Join(joins);

-Then use the exists(value, position) function to Search the joins array for a value at position pos.
+Use the exists(value, position) function to Search the joins array for a value at position pos.

 The source code for the javascript API can be found in /src/js.
 If you add any other javascript functions to this file / directory they will be loaded into the javascript vm each time a window starts.